 Try a selection of varieties to determine which you like best and which grow best for you.
 If you can’t find a local supplier you can also find organic growers that ship seed stock.
 This is what we have done and it has worked out well.

-Plant your garlic in late September or early October.
-Any time before first frost will do but if you can get it in a few weeks before the frost it will have more time to get established.
+Plant your garlic three to four weeks before the ground freezes.
+Here in zone 4a we plant ours mid October.
+You want to give the garlic a little bit of time to establish roots and get settled in before the ground hardens.
 Prepare the soil by mixing in plenty of organic material (compost/manure etc.) a couple weeks before planting.
 Garlic prefers a lighter soil to grow in so it’s especially important to add organic material to heavy soils.
 Break up the bulbs into individual cloves on the day of planting.
 Plant each cloves approximately 6 inches apart, 3-4 inches deep, with the pointy end up.

 After planting all your cloves cover the soil with a heavy layer of mulch (3-4″) Straw is ideal.
 The mulch will provide many benefits, including: